Write data to and read data from an SPI device

 External mode is over serial.

-Port_1 — Input port to write data to SPI slave
+Port_1 — Input port to write data to SPI peripheral

 [Nx1] or [1xN] array

-The input port through which the block accepts a single dimensional array of values to write to the slave device.
+The input port through which the block accepts a single dimensional array of values to write to the peripheral device.

-Port_1 — Output port to read data from SPI slave device
+Port_1 — Output port to read data from SPI peripheral device

-Output port from which the block receives data from SPI slave device.
+Output port from which the block receives data from SPI peripheral device.

-Slave select (SS) pin — Slave select pin to which SPI slave device is connected
+Chip select (CS) pin — Chip select pin to which SPI peripheral device is connected

 10 (default) | target hardware pin

-Enter the pin number on the Arduino board to which the SPI slave device is connected.
-The SPI master pulls the SS pin of the selected slave to a low (0) value to start the communication.
+Enter the pin number on the Arduino board to which the SPI peripheral device is connected.
+The SPI controller pulls the CS pin of the selected peripheral to a low (0) value to start the communication.
 See Pin Mapping for Arduino Timer Independent Blocks to know the SS pin restriction with different Arduino boards.